pastrybot/my_blog/README.md

 This is a full-stack project, utilizing all of the tools and technologies learned while attending a full-stack web development bootcamp through Big Sky Code Academy.
 This project will contain:
- a home page: a resume, portfolio and 'About Me'; blogging engine: with a section for users to view blog posts, filter by category, and leave feedback via comments;
+ -*a home page*: a resume, portfolio and 'About Me'; -*blogging engine*: with a section for users to view blog posts, filter by category, and leave feedback via comments;
- user authentication: will be implemented as a means of securing who can create posts and leave comments.
+ -*user authentication*: will be implemented as a means of securing who can create posts and leave comments.
 ___________________________
 ###To Run: